HYCO: Hybrid-Cooperative Learning for Data-Driven PDE Modeling: Introduction

 \section{Introduction}

-We introduce Hybrid-Cooperative Learning, HYCO in short, a new hybrid learning paradigm designed to combine the strengths of physics-based and data-driven approaches while mitigating their respective limitations.
-In contrast to traditional methods such as PINNs \cite{RPK}, which impose physical and data-driven constraints directly on a single synthetic model, HYCO adopts a fundamentally different approach.
-It trains two models in parallel: one grounded in physical principles -- typically an ODE or PDE (the physical model) -- and the other guided by data, using a neural network ansatz (the synthetic model).
+We introduce Hybrid-Cooperative Learning, HYCO in short, a hybrid learning framework designed to combine the strengths of physics-based and data-driven approaches while mitigating their respective limitations.
+In contrast to traditional methods such as PINNs \cite{RPK}, which impose physical and data-driven constraints directly on a single synthetic model, HYCO trains two models in parallel: one grounded in physical principles (the physical model), typically an ODE or PDE solver, and the other guided by data through a neural network ansatz (the synthetic model).

 Our motivation stems from a fundamental modeling dilemma: the trade-off between the flexibility of purely data-driven models and the interpretability of physics-based models.
 This challenge has become even more pressing with the widespread adoption of machine learning (ML) techniques.
-Given a dataset, one typically faces a choice: rely on a data-driven model -- flexible and adaptive, but unable to capture the underlying physics -- or use a physics-based model -- rigid and interpretable, yet often difficult to specify and calibrate.
+Given a dataset, one typically faces a choice.
+A data-driven model is flexible and adaptive but unable to capture the underlying physics, whereas a physics-based model is rigid and interpretable, yet often difficult to specify and calibrate.
 Neither approach alone is sufficient to fully explain complex observations, especially when data is sparse or noisy.
 However, their strengths are naturally complementary: data-driven models excel in regions rich with observations, while physics-based models are better suited for extrapolation beyond the observed domain.